viethoang35/AI-Study-Group/README.md

 ## Videos & Talks
 I find it increasingly difficult these days to stay focused on videos.
 Maybe it’s because watching usually means being on a computer or phone, and distractions are always just a click away.
 However, the videos listed here are so well-made, well-researched, and genuinely interesting that I believe they’re not just useful, but sticky.
 One more thing I appreciate: in the world of AI, many of the best video talks and tutorials often come directly from the people actually building the models, frameworks, and tools.
-What a great time to be learnin.
+What a great time to be learning.

 - [Transformers (how LLMs work) explained visually](https://youtu.be/wjZofJX0v4M?si=AdcRXv8GtgIZTqkw) 3Blue1Brown’s beautifully and clearly explained video on how large language models (LLMs) work, including the transformer architecture and the concept of embeddings.
 - [Visualizing transformers and attention | Talk for TNG Big Tech Day '24](https://youtu.be/KJtZARuO3JY?si=rWDYNLAteyWnhHju) Grant Sanderson's (3Blue1Brown) live explanation on how to think visually about transformers.
 This session is at the intersection of art and science.